CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 ## Dataset

 Also named CatalogRecord in V1-V2.
 Main differences are: removal of the research_dataset nested object, and more descriptive field names.
-All objects also now have their own id field that can be used when editing dataset properties.

 For more information, see the [new Dataset API user guide](./datasets-api.md).

+A good starting point for converting a dataset payload to the V3 format is the `/v3/datasets/convert_from_legacy` helper endpoint.
+It accepts V1/V2 dataset JSON and converts it into V3 style dataset JSON.
+If errors are detected in the resulting JSON, they are included in `"errors"` object in the response.
+The endpoint does not do any permission checks or validate that the dataset JSON has all the data needed for publishing.

+!!!
+Example "Example dataset conversion using `POST /v3/datasets/convert_from_legacy`"

+    === "Payload"

+        ``` json
+        ---8<--- "tests/unit/docs/examples/test_data/convert_from_legacy_payload.json"
+        ```

+    === "Response"

+        ``` json
+        ---8<--- "tests/unit/docs/examples/test_data/convert_from_legacy_response.json"
+        ```

 ### Field names